levnagornov/English-tutors-website/README.md

 Training project for [a course on the Stepik](<https://stepik.org/course/61900/>).
 It's my second app on the Flask learning course.
 I make site of english language tutors.

 Using main dependencies: Flask + WTForms, Bootstrap 4.
-The rest dependencies are in requirements.txt As a database I will use JSON file.
+The rest dependencies are in requirements.txt.

+As a database I will use JSON file.

 The site has: